5 steps for distracted driving prevention

-Together, we can put an end to distracted driving.
+Together, we can put an end to distracted driving

+To work toward distracted driving prevention, we must recognize how our own risky driving habits impact others.
 Using a phone while driving has become an acceptable habit.
 We do it in front of our children, even though 3,450 people were killed in 2016 due to distracted driving, and teens are “the largest age group reported as distracted at the time of fatal crashes.”
 We know it’s risky.
 We know it causes losses and insurance rate increases.

 Yet we’re not doing much about it.
-Until now.
+Until now